Nicholas-ar/giphy-search/README.md

 # giphy_search

-A Flutter app using giphy's API that allows you to browse and search for trending gis.
+A Flutter app using giphy's API (https://developers.giphy.com/) that allows you to browse and search for trending gifs.